Preserving the Perishable: Remembering Our Past Protects Our Future

 President Woodrow Wilson proclaimed Fire Prevention day in 1920.
 Since 1922, the National Fire Protection Association (NFPA) has sponsored this public outreach program.
 Yet, it wasn't until 1925 when President Calvin Coolidge transitioned it into a week-long national observance.
 This is the longest-running public health and safety observance in America's history.
 The week that contains October 9th each year is proclaimed as Fire Prevention Week and every President since Coolidge has issued a proclamation focusing the nation's attention to stopping preventable fires.
 October 9th was selected as the date of the tragic Great Chicago Fire that started on October 8th but doing the most devastation on October 9th in 1871.
 The conflagration left thousands homeless, destroyed an estimated 17,000 structures and tragically killed approximately 250-300 people.
 The county coroner couldn't confirm the total fatality count attributed to the fire because several people drowned, or there were no remains.
 As legend would have it, the infamous fire was blamed on Mrs. O'Leary's cow and a lantern; however, this is considered folklore in our history.
 Also known as the forgotten fire, the Peshtigo fire occurred on October 8, 1871, in northeast Wisconsin that claimed in estimated 1152 lives.
 Ironically, the Peshtigo fire's anniversary usually receives little to no attention because of being overshadowed by the nearby fire in Chicago.

 Educating the public is a yearlong mission that takes a special focus during fire prevention week.
 From the introduction of Sparky the Fire Dog to Smokey the Bear, from fire drills in schools to Exit Drills in the Home, from "stop drop and roll" to "change your clock, change your batteries," have all been created to reduce losses from fire in the United States.
-The important message from the (NFPA) during Fire Prevention Week, October 4-10, 2020, is "Serve Up Fire Safety in the Kitchen!"
+The important message from the (NFPA) during Fire Prevention Week, October 3-9, 2021, is "Learn the Sounds of Fire Safety!"

 Life Safety Codes also have been driven by the call for improvement to protect both citizens and firefighters, but change can be challenging to achieve.
 With every new fire code may be perceived as a cost; however, armed with the historical knowledge of our past tragedies, it is considered progress to the overall improvements to fire and life safety.